andrew-field/projecteuler-go/README.md

  - Function to return the number of divisors a number has using its prime factorisation.
 ![Insert explantion here (You can't see the picture)](images/numberOfDivisors.png)
  - Functions to get all the divisors of a number.
+ - Brute force functions to get all the divisors of a number.

 digitsOfNumber:
  - Functions to fill a channel with the digits of both normal integers and big.Ints.